 Who We Are

-For almost five years, The Bitter Southerner has covered the American South from a modern perspective.
-Our goal is to bring to light stories, places, organizations, and people that do not fit the national media's standard narratives and stereotypes about the South.
-We aggressively try to bring multicultural voices and points of view into The Bitter Southerner, so that it can reflect the many cultures that together create our region's culture today.
+The Bitter Southerner covers the American South from a modern perspective.
+Our goal is to tell stories about places, organizations, and people that do not fit the national media's standard narratives and stereotypes about the South.
+The Bitter Southerner is committed to amplifying the voices of the many cultures that together create the historic and modern cultures of the South.

 What We Publish

 Our Tuesday features typically range from 2,500 to 5,000 words.
-Base rate: $500.
+Flat rate of $500, plus expenses.
 We also hire a photographer or illustrator for many Tuesday features.
-Base rate: $500.
+Flat rate of $500, plus expenses

 From the Southern Perspective

 Every Thursday, we publish a short feature story, cultural perspective piece, interview, or opinion piece.
 These stories range from 1,000 to 3,000 words.
-Base rate: $150.
+Flat rate: $250.

-- Every story we publish should reflect its author's perspective on the American South — even if that perspective is from afar.
-But the writer should always have a felt connection with this region, regardless of time lived here.
+- Every story we publish should reflect its author's perspective or experience with the American South — even if that perspective is from afar.

 - We allow profanity, but please ensure it serves the story's effectiveness.

-We regret that The Bitter Southerner does not yet have sufficient budget to pay contributors to our Folklore Project.
-But if your submission is accepted, it will be treated with respect and broadcast to a growing audience.
+We regret that The Bitter Southerner does not currently pay contributors to our Folklore Project.
+But if your submission is accepted, it will be treated with respect and will be broadcast to a wide and growing audience.